danielharrell/open-eyes-lect-2017-18/Open.md

 that makes them possible.

-We can find still more support for this conception, of a self enclosed and never to be transcended, in the barest philosophical reflection.
-For in this context, the barest such reflection might be that our point of view *is* a point of view.
-And if we recognize this, it is easy to question our point of view, or doubt it, or even want to escape it, as if we might someday see things from *no* point of view;
+We can find still more support for this conception, of a self enclosed and never to be transcended, in the merest philosophical reflection.
+For in this context, the merest such reflection might be that our point of view *is* a point of view.
+And if we recognize this, it is easy to question our point of view, or doubt it, or even want to overcome it, as if we might someday see things from *no* point of view;
 see them, that is, as they truly are; as they are in themselves; as they are *outside* any point of view, no matter how encompassing.
 But how could we see at all without a point of view?
-Or make any advance beyond it, without going through it, to an end that still lies inside, not outside, the self?
+Or somehow see through it, to a kind of end beyond it, unless the end in sight were still inside, not outside, the self that sees?
 It seems we can reach self-knowledge through Socratic ignorance; or self-certainty through Cartesian doubt; a self that is transcendental, through Kantian critique; or a self that is absolute, through Hegelian dialectic.
-But what could it mean to reach beyond the self, especially if the self proves absolute?
+But what could it mean to reach beyond the self, in any such respect, and especially if the self proves absolute?

-Nor do we need Hegel's tortured prose to prove the self absolute.
+Nor do we need Hegel's tangled prose to prove the self absolute.
 Consider the demonstration, of sorts, in Eliot's *Middlemarch*.
 For it is hard to surpass her depiction of self-containment, or what Eliot calls egoism, that we readers know as Rosamond Vincy.
-And it is equally hard to surpass Eliot's description of the ego's transcendence in this case, once Dorothea Brooke enters Rosamond's life, and becomes an object of her concern.
-But the image Eliot chooses for this transcendence, tellingly, is of two selves clutched together in a shipwreck, as if their selfhood made them the only beings in the world:
+It is equally hard to surpass Eliot's description of the ego's transcendence in this case, once Dorothea Brooke enters Rosamond's life, and becomes an object of her concern.
+But the image Eliot chooses for this transcendence, tellingly, is of a shipwrecked embrace between two selves, as if their selfhood made them the only beings in the world:

 > (797) Rosamond, taken hold of by an emotion stronger than